• Skip to primary navigation

 What are Germknödel?

 Germknödel is a sweet yeast dumpling with a jam filling.
-The dish of the name is put together by two components "Germ" which is the Austrian word for "Yeast" and "Knödel" which means dumpling in German.
+The name of the dish is put together by two components "Germ" which is the Austrian word for "Yeast" and "Knödel" which means dumpling in German.

 You pronounce Germknödel as an English Speaker as "GERM-KN-OOW-DELLE".